albertllousas/functional-domain-driven-design/README.md

 Our pipeline is now a workflow, we just change the name ;)

-After the event storming and talking with all the different stake-holders we also know which dependencies we are going to have, let's add them to our workflow.
+After the event storming and talking with domain experts we also know which dependencies we are going to have, let's add them to our workflow.

 <p align="center">
   <img width="80%" src="doc/img/workflow-with-dependencies.png">